 I’ve noticed a lot of new Virtual Assistant Certification training programs on the market lately and just wanted to point something out that you may not be aware of.

-The Virtual Assistant Industry is
+The Virtual Assistant Industry Is Not A Standardized Industry

 It does not have a committee or governing body that has certified specific standards that Virtual Assistants must meet to be considered certified.

 There is no Industry Approved Accreditation.
 It’s not like the Project Management or IT Industries where there are governing bodies and true certification programs.

 Now, I know there are a few organizations that offer certifications, just be aware of what they mean by certified.
 Ask questions like “What do you need to do to obtain the certification and what do you get from it?“

 There’s a big difference between completion and certification.
 A completion certificate shows that you successfully completed a training program.
 A certification means you’ve passed a test given by an accredited body.
 There isn’t one for the VA Industry.
 It’s a marketing ploy – don’t fall for it.